bevesce/valet/readme.md

 To create rule you need to subclass `valet.Rule` and implement two methods:

 1. `when` should return True if rule should be applied
-2. `what` should define actions that rule executes
+2. `then` should define actions that rule executes

 ```
 import valet